Skip to content

 # Models & providers

-GET /api/models → list provider configs (masked keys)
+GET /api/models → list models from DB

-POST /api/models → add a provider
+POST /api/models → add model

-PUT /api/models/{name} → update a provider
+PUT /api/models/{id} → update model

-DELETE /api/models/{name} → remove a provider
+DELETE /api/models/{id} → remove model

 GET /api/providers → list configured providers

-POST /api/providers/test → validate a provider config
+POST /api/providers → add provider

 # MCPs